Split Second (1992 film): Release

 Split Second was theatrically released in the United States on May 1, 1992.
 Its home video release was in September 2 of that year.
 Although it was re-titled again sometime during production from Black Tide to Split Second, the movie had different titles in other countries, like Killer Instinct (in France) and Detective Stone (in Italy).
 Despite an exciting ad campaign and good word of mouth, the movie underperformed at the box office because it was released during the Los Angeles riots.

 Reception

 Lawrence Cohn of Variety wrote, "Split Second is an extremely stupid monster film, boasting enough violence and special effects to satisfy less-discriminating vid fans."
 Chris Willman of the Los Angeles Times wrote, "It's hard to think of a less satisfying creature feature in recent memory than the simply terrible Split Second."
 Stephen Holden of The New York Times called it "fairly dull".
 Doug Brod of Entertainment Weekly called it "utterly soulless and imitative".
 In Time Out London, Nigel Floyd wrote, "This derivative eco-horror movie recycles dozens of disposable plots".
 However, largely due to the film's "unintentionally hilarious" nature and performances by the well-respected cast, the film has since developed a cult following.

+The film grossed £375,000 in the United Kigndom.
+In the United States and Canada it grossed $5.4 million.